 6. The Raw Shark Texts by Steven Hall

 The Raw Shark Texts is one of those wonderful books that uses its form as much as it does its content to tell its story — and I mean that in the most literal way possible.
 I’m not even really sure I should tell you much about this one; it’s so much better to go into it totally blind. ll you really need to know is that your narrator has amnesia and he’s trying to follow a trail of clues he’s left for himself to get to the bottom of one hell of a mystery.

 Also, the idea of “falling out of a conceptual boat” remains one of the funniest jokes I’ve ever encountered.

 7. The Game

-Although 1997’s The Game wasn’t David Fincher’s most success film, but it remains one of my favorites.
-Like The Raw Shark Texts, it’s probably best to go into this one not knowing much about it at all; the title is important, though.
+Although 1997’s The Game wasn’t David Fincher’s most success film, it remains one of my favorites.
+Like The Raw Shark Texts, it’s probably best to go into this one not knowing much about it at all.
+The title is important, though.

 (Also, fun fact: One of my colleagues also received a press release for this service reported on by Dread Central.
 I’m… not totally sure I’m down for that, but if you are, you do you.)

 Night Mind’s Nick Nocturne believes The Wyoming Incident to be one of the earliest ARGs ever to hit the internet; it takes its cues from the very real Max Headroom broadcast signal intrusion (sorry, shameless plug there), with the initial video clip associated with it purporting to have made those who watched it seriously ill.
 There ended up being much more to it, of course — the story that unfolded from there told of cults and questionable internet forums and all sorts of wacky weirdness.
 This one got super meta after a while, with a number of instances of breaking the fourth wall perhaps not really breaking the fourth wall at all — and hey, guess what?
 After lying dormant for some time, it’s back!
 Check out the latest here.